 Your patients are fully insured with Medicaid or Medicare.
 They're all on disability.
 They all have free government money just waiting to be spent on something from China.
 For internists, this is an opportunity of a lifetime to capture the enormous economic potential hiding in the Patients of Walmart.
 Once you've completed their scooter side exam and you've billed their insurance, you can use the chiropractic marketing techniques you learned to sell them stuff they don't really need.
 Once you've entered their psyche and you've associated your doctoring skills with the fun of their Saturday scootering stroll with their friends, you'll have a revenue stream for life.

 Internal medicine opportunities are everywhere.
 You just need to know where to find them.
-The Patients of Walmart offer the perfect opportunity for Doctors of Walmart to exploit this haven of free government money and free entertainment to finally associate your internal medicine skills with something fun and exciting, as this Walmart someecard helps to explain.
+The Patients of Walmart offer the perfect opportunity for Doctors of Walmart to exploit this haven of free government money and free entertainment to finally associate your internal medicine skills with something fun and exciting, as these original Happy Hospitalist Walmart ecards help to explain.